ilovehippos/Wrapper-Offline-Asset-Pack/README.md

-# samandmaxwrapperassets
-Sam and Max assets for Wrapper Offline
+# Wrapper Offline Mod Pack!

-These are also available in the Flashthemes community library.
+Some of these are also available in the Flashthemes community library!

+List of newly added themes:
+1. Sam and Max

 How to add: